 Annual Grant Program

-Petersburg Community Foundation’s 2021 Annual Grant Program is open from Monday, February 1 to Wednesday, March 31.
+Petersburg Community Foundation’s 2022 Annual Grant Program is open from Tuesday, March 1, through 5pm AKST, Friday, April 15, 2022.
 The below information will be left up for organizations that wish to apply for future PCF grant programs.

 PCF seeks applications from qualified, tax exempt 501(c)(3) organizations (or equivalents, such as: Tribal entities, schools, and faith-based organizations) that are based in or serve the community of Petersburg.
 PCF grants support a broad range of charitable community needs in these areas: health and wellness, education, the great outdoors, arts and culture, animal welfare, community development, and many other charitable activities that benefit the Petersburg community.
 To be considered, eligible grant applications must be submitted online by 5:00 pm AKST on Friday, April 15, 2022.